I've been observing the world from earliest days, cheek against sun-splashed floor, dissolving my molecules into whatever eyes and spirit saw.

 Words came first, then photography with my Polaroid camera at age 7.
 Painting came later.

-As a very young child, several experiences afforded me a profoundly unsettling awareness of life's impermanence and absurdity.
-Perhaps as a counter to that haunting awareness, I capture whatever stops me in my tracks, frame it in words or colors, and reflect that shaped energy back to the viewer.
-In so doing I strive, howsoever Quixotically, to create work that gives pleasure and will keep pulsing long after the "me" of me becomes part of the collective ether again.
+As a very young child, every day experiences lent me an unsettling awareness of life's impermanence and absurdity.
+Perhaps to counter that awareness, I capture whatever stops me in my tracks, frame it in words or colors, and reflect that shaped energy back to the viewer.
+In so doing, howsoever Quixotically, I strive to create work that gives pleasure and will keep pulsing long after the "me" of me becomes part of the collective ether again.

 Visitors are more than welcome to my studio in West Valley City, Utah.
 Just message or call to let me know when you’d like to stop by.